nekeitrius/Hotel-Reviews/README.md

 Dataset
 The dataset used for this project consists of hotel reviews, including customer feedback, ratings, and other relevant attributes.
-The dataset is included in this repository labeled as "hotel_reviews.csv" and "hotel_reviews_June19.csv"
+The dataset is included in this repository labeled as "hotel_reviews.zip" which includes the datasets "hotel_reviews.csv" and "hotel_reviews_June19.csv"

 Dependencies
 To run this project locally, the following dependencies are required: